amirkeren/pingpong-bot/README.md

 1. Run the setup script `setup.sh` to install the various dependencies

-2. Edit the `config.properties` file if you changed your mysql db user and password
+2. (Optional) Update the `config.properties` file if you changed the default mysql db user and password

 3. Run `python motion_detector.py` to begin monitoring